Veerapandiya Kattabomman: Legacy

 The historian Susan Bayly says that Kattabomman is considered a Robin Hood-like figure in local folklore and is the subject of several traditional narrative ballads in the kummi verse form.
 The site of his execution at Kayathar has become a "powerful local shrine" and at one time sheep were sacrificed there.
+The Tamil Nadu government rebuilt the Panchalankurichi fort in 1974.
 The Government of Tamil Nadu maintains a memorial at Kayathar and the remnants of the old fort at Panchalankurichi is protected by the Archaeological Survey of India.
 In 2006, the Tirunelveli district administration organised a festival at Panchalankurichi on his birth anniversary.

-The Tamil-language film Veerapandiya Kattabomman, starring Sivaji Ganesan, is based on his life.
+The 1959 Tamil-language film Veerapandiya Kattabomman, starring Sivaji Ganesan, is based on his life.

 To commemorate the bicentenary of Kattabomman's hanging, the Government of India released a postal stamp in his honour on 16 October 1999.
 The Indian Navy communications centre at Vijayanarayanam is named INS Kattabomman.